Andrew Vaughn Preview, Player Props: White Sox vs. Royals

 Andrew Vaughn At The Plate

-- In 14.1% of his games this season, he has gone deep, and 3.4% of his trips to the plate.
+- In 14.4% of his games this year, he has hit a long ball, and 3.5% of his trips to the plate.

+- In 36.4% of his games this season, Vaughn has had at least one RBI.
+He's picked up more than one in 12.9% and driven in three or more of his team's runs in six contests.

-- He has scored in 50 games this year (39.1%), including multiple runs in six games.
+- He has scored in 51 games this year (38.6%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.